-2023 Grad Nites at Disneyland: Dates, Prices & Crowds
+2026 Grad Nites at Disneyland: Dates, Prices & Crowds

 Grad Nites are an annual event at Disneyland Resort for graduating high school seniors featuring an after-hours party at night in Disney California Adventure and daytime admission to both parks.
-This covers 2023 Grad Nite dates, info you need to know, avoiding these teenage crowds, and our random thoughts about the event.
+This covers 2026 Grad Nite dates, info you need to know, avoiding these teenage crowds, and our random thoughts about the event.

 Most of you probably graduated from high school a couple years ago (what? longer ago? well you don’t look like it!), and are wondering how this information is relevant to you.
 Well, these graduation parties occur every Friday and Saturday in May, along with Tuesdays and Wednesdays the second half of the month, and through the first week in June.

-This is significant not because hordes of high school students roaming Disneyland and Disney California Adventure is scarier than the Walking Dead (although…maybe), but because the crowd levels at Disneyland Resort on the weekends during Grad Nites can be like a roller coaster, with spikes at each park.
+This is significant not because hordes of high school students roaming Disneyland and Disney California Adventure (DCA) is scarier than the Walking Dead (although…maybe), but because the crowd levels at Disneyland Resort on the weekends during Grad Nites can be like a roller coaster, with spikes at each park.

 Disneyland offers three ticket packages, including one that returns Grad Nite to the traditional graduation party, instead of the all-day celebration Disney has pushed for the last 5 years.
 This is noteworthy because we anticipate many students choosing this ticket option instead of the more expensive all-day options.
 (For most people reading this, those pricing tiers are not pertinent, but you can read about them here on the official Grad Nite site if you’re curious.)

-Before we get to some thoughts on Grad Nite crowds and strategy for visiting during Grad Nites, here are the 2023 Grad Nite Dates…
+Before we get to some thoughts on Grad Nite crowds and strategy for visiting during Grad Nites, here are the 2026 Grad Nite Dates…

 New this year, Disneyland Resort Grad Nite will take place on select weekdays (Tuesdays, Wednesdays, and Thursdays) and weekends (Fridays and Sundays) in May and June.

-2023 Grad Nite Dates:
+2026 Grad Nite Dates:

 In terms of avoiding Grad Nite crowds, your best option is simply not going on one of those days.
 This is especially true with the Friday and Saturday dates, as those days would be busy even without Grad Nites.
 Add this event into the mix, and crowds can be really bad.
 Tuesdays and Wednesdays are less likely to feel incredibly busy, but they will likely feel busier than the adjacent Monday and Thursday.

-For the last several years, the prevailing wisdom for avoiding Grad Nite crowds was to start at Disney California Adventure and do that in the morning before park hopping over to Disneyland in the late afternoon.
+The longstanding wisdom for avoiding Grad Nite crowds was to start at Disney California Adventure and do that in the morning before park hopping over to Disneyland in the late afternoon.
 This avoided the vast majority of Grad Nite crowds, and made crowds more manageable.
 The rationale behind this was that Grad Nite students had park hopper tickets and would do Disneyland during the day because their private party occurs at Disney California Adventure in the evening.

 As such, we anticipate the bulk of the student crowds–throughout the entire day–being confined to Disney California Adventure.
 If you have a park hopper ticket and DCA is a must-do for you on a Grad Nite, we’d recommend doing that park at rope drop, and being prepared to bounce to Disneyland as soon as crowds start to arrive.
 Otherwise, we’d just recommend avoiding DCA all day on Grad Nites.